-Volunteers Maria Taraban and Alina Datsievich: a quick interview with the founders of the Charity Fund VYDNOKOLO
+Volunteers Maria Taraban and Alina Datsievich: a blitz with the founders of the charity fund VYDNOKOLO

 In the world of RBTNK, there are 6 characters who together fight for victory: Defender, Medic, Rescuer (front), and Volunteer, Journalist, Worker (rear).
 These superheroes are among us: with their backgrounds, skills, and superpowers — different, but united by a common goal.
 We want the RBTNK community to know more about them.
 So in the Superheroes section, we talk to our heroes about important things: why they chose this role, what their mission is, their dreams, and the artifacts that help them hold on.

-In Sloviansk, we met with Maria Taraban and Alina Datsievich — volunteers who have been developing a charity fund since 2023.
+In Sloviansk, we met with Maria Taraban and Alina Datsievich — volunteers who have been developing a charitable fund since 2023.
 “Vydnokolo”.

 Marichka, Alina, hello!
 Tell us about your work.